 A minor is optional but if declared, a minimum of 18 credit hours in one subject area is required.
 At least nine credit hours of the minor must be upper-division credit.
 Specific requirements for minors, where offered, are listed in the departments.
 Students may design their own interdisciplinary minor in consultation with a faculty advisor and the Department Chairperson.
-This plan of study for the minor must be filed in the Registrar's Office.
+This plan of study for the minor must be filed in the Office of Records and Registration.